apache/arrow/docs/source/cpp/opentelemetry.rst

 rows by default) and per output file (possibly also divided by columns).
 In practice, this means that for each MB of data processed by Acero, it will produce 10 - 20 spans.
-Choose a suitably sized dataset that strikes a balance between being representative for the workload, but not too large to be inspected with (or even ingested by!) a span visualizer such as Jaeger.
+Choose a suitably sized dataset that strikes a balance between being representative for the real-world workload, but not too large to be inspected with (or even ingested by!) a span visualizer such as Jaeger.

 Additional background on tracing
 --------------------------------